tiyd-python-2015-01/blackjack/Readme.rst

 Homework 6 - Blackjack Game

+To run:

+At the terminal:
+>> python blackjack

+The game will ask you if you would like to quit at the end of every round.
+If you would like to end the game sooner, simply enter 'quit'

 The Blackjack Game is divided into quite a number of classes.
 Most perform fairly unique operations but a few share enough similarity that I am not sure if they will make it to the final stage.